Louisville Nursing Home Abuse Attorney

-Seniors who are being abused are often suffering in silence and the most important thing you can do to protect your loved one is to remain vigilant and alert.
-If you start to notice changes in a nursing home resident’s personality or in their behavior, you should not just attribute it to their age or health conditions.
-You should start to question what may be going on in their lives.
+Seniors who are being abused are often suffering in silence with poor quality of life and the most important thing you can do to protect your loved one is to remain vigilant and alert.
+If you start to see the signs in a loved ones’s personality or in their behavior, you should not just attribute it to their age or health conditions.
+You should start to question what may be going on in their lives and in the facility.

-Reporting the abuse is the first step, but that isn’t always enough to make things right.
-Ensuring your loved one is protected is important.
-Additionally, they may be entitled to compensation.
+Reporting the abuse by making contact with the authorities is the first step, but that isn’t always enough to make things right.
+After contacting a lawyer at David Bryant Law we ensure our client is protected is important and those responsible are held accountable.
+Additionally, they may be entitled to settlement and nursing home abuse compensation.

-Nursing home abuse cases are complex, but we know the laws and have what’s needed to help you understand the available options and guide you through the process.
+Nursing home neglect and abuse cases in Kentucky are complex and require research, but we know the laws and have what’s needed to help our client understand the available options and guide you through the process.

 David Bryant Law, PLLC